RenderKit/ospray/README.md

 The first variant shares the voxel data with the application.
 Such a volume type is created by passing the type string “`shared_structured_volume`” to `ospNewVolume`.
-The voxel data is laid out in memory in XYZ order and provided to the volume via a [data](#data) buffer parameter named “`voxelData`”.
+The voxel data is laid out in memory in xyz-order[^2] and provided to the volume via a [data](#data) buffer parameter named “`voxelData`”.

 The second regular grid variant is optimized for rendering performance: